-Reasons for IMEs
+Reasons for an IME

-The independent physician may examine them to:
+The independent physician may examine the injury victim to:

-- Affirm that the injuries are as serious as the victim claims them to be; and
+- Affirm that the injuries are as serious as the victim claims

-- Make sure the injury claim is not attributable to a different cause.
+- Make sure the injury claim is not attributable to a different cause

 When IMEs Can Be Ordered

-Such an exam can typically only be compelled when the insurance policy contains language requiring the insured party to submit to an exam.
+An IME may only be compelled when the insurance policy contains language requiring the insured party to submit to an exam.
 The insured may not be required to submit to an exam if the circumstances of the exam would amount to an undue burden, such as requiring the insured to travel long distances from home.

 If an IME Is Ordered